Rowena2001/RayServe_AKS/README.md

 pip install "ray[serve]"
 ```
 3. Follow [Deploying Ray on Kubernetes](https://docs.ray.io/en/latest/cluster/kubernetes/getting-started.html#kuberay-quickstart) documentation to install kubectl and Helm.
-4. Deploy the Kuberay operator.
-Please not that the Kuberay nightly release is best for autoscaling as the stable release has a bug (refer to Issues Encountered).
+4. Deploy the KubeRay operator.
+Please not that the KubeRay nightly release is best for autoscaling as the stable release has a bug (refer to Issues Encountered).
 ```
 # Stable release
 helm repo add kuberay https://ray-project.github.io/kuberay-helm/